-The brainstem is located below the main part of the brain that we are familiar with and joins to the top of the spinal cord.
-Within the brainstem there are 3 main areas, the Midbrain, the Pons and the Medulla oblongata.
+The brainstem is located below the main part of the brain (cortex) and joins to the top of the spinal cord.
+Within the brainstem there are 3 main structures, the Midbrain, the Pons and the Medulla oblongata.

 See also brain stem animation